smcgdub/MS4_In_Safe_Hands/README.md

 * I know i have the settings correct as i have tried to change the font from "Josefin Sans" to a more common one such as "Times New Roman".
 When i test this change it does take effect on the placeholder text.
 But when i set it to "Josefin Sans" the font always seems to revert to the back up font of "Sans-serif".
 It is something i am aware of and will try to work on a solution at a later date.

+1. PostgreSQL URI exposed

+PROBLEM

+When I first started pushing the project to Heroku i was setting up the database in the settings.py file.
+Unfortunately when i was doing a commit i thought i had deleted the postgres key however i received an email from GitGuardian saying:

+"GitGuardian has detected the following PostgreSQL URI exposed within your GitHub account."

+Details
+- Secret type: PostgreSQL URI
+- Repository: smcgdub/MS4_In_Safe_Hands
+- Pushed date: October 19th 2021, 21:10:11 UTC

+SOLUTION
+For safety i have destroyed the database in Heroku and generated a new one with a new key.
+Everything is now running as normal and the new SECRET_KEY is secured and no longer exposed and the old one has been discarded.

 </details>

 <hr>